Controlling the spread of pests and rodents in large apartment complexes is a seemingly never-ending battle.

-Once staff and residents have been sufficiently informed and trained about the pests that inhabit their building, inspections should be scheduled for at least two to four times per year, preferably at the dawn of a new season, depending upon your geographical location.
+Once staff and residents have been sufficiently informed and trained about the pests that inhabit their building, inspections should be scheduled at least two to four times per year, preferably at the dawn of a new season, depending on your location.

 What pest inspectors look for